A sweet, simple & delicious Strawberry Rhubarb Pie with a buttery brown sugar crumb topping. Easy baking for a summer day 🙂Jump to Recipe

 Further down the road, I found a farm with a small table of fresh strawberries for sale.
 Being some of the first of the season, strawberry prices are still top dollar.
 I grabbed two quart containers for $8 and it was worth every single cent.
 Fresh, juicy strawberries LOADED with flavor.
 Ohhh, it’s been awhile…

-I had just made a Rhubarb Kuchen – my husband and I loved it – but it was just too much rhubarb for the kiddos.
-I didn’t want them to miss out on the joys of fresh rhubarb, so I threw together this French Strawberry Rhubarb Pie.
+I had just made my Rhubarb Kuchen – my husband and I loved it – but it was just too much rhubarb for the kiddos.
+I didn’t want them to miss out on the joys of fresh rhubarb, so I baked this Strawberry Rhubarb Pie.

-Is it really French?
-I don’t know.
-I’ve been eating this French Rhubarb Pie forever and have never bothered to ask or find out.
-I just know I love it’s sweet simplicity.
+I love the sweetness and tartness of rhubarb.
 I often add strawberries to it for those that don’t have the palate for just rhubarb, in all it’s glorious boldness.

 This pie is simple to make – chop, mix and bake till golden brown.
 It has to be refrigerated after cooled, but the crumbs on top will hold up for a day or two before getting mushy.

 So get the rhubarb while the getting is good.
-I hope you love this French Rhubarb Pie!
+I hope you love this Strawberry Rhubarb Pie!

 Thanks for stopping by!